Departments

 Patient consent

-For most routine laboratory procedures, consent can be inferred when the patient presents himself or herself at a laboratory, or other suitable area, within a primary or secondary care setting, with a request form and willingly submits to the usual sample collecting procedure.
+NOTE – All procedures carried out on a patient’s sample need the informed consent of the patient.
+For most routine laboratory procedures, consent can be inferred when the patient presents themselves at a laboratory, or other suitable area, within a primary or secondary care setting, with a request form and willingly submits to the usual sample collecting procedure.
+The laboratory infers informed consent has been obtained when samples are received.
+It is the responsibility of the clinician requesting the test to ensure that informed consent has been correctly obtained.

-the Health Protection (Notification) Regulations 2010: we are required to notify any infection of public health significance to local public health department as mandated by the regulation.
+This consent includes notification to third parties where required by law for example under the Health Protection (Notification) Regulations 2010: we are required to notify any infection of public health significance to local public health department as mandated by the regulation.
+Please ensure your patient is aware of this before submission of samples for testing.

 Basic Semen Analysis & Vasectomy Reversal Tests

-• The patient needs to have abstained from intercourse/ejaculation for 48 hours prior to sample collection, but needs to have had intercourse or ejaculated at least once, 5 days prior to the 48-hour abstinence period, for an abstinence period to meet the 7-2 days requirement.
+• The patient needs to have abstained from intercourse/ejaculation for 48 hours prior to sample collection, but needs to have had intercourse or ejaculated at least once, 5 days prior to the 48-hour abstinence period, for an abstinence period to meet the 7-2 days’ requirement.

 • Patients will be recommended to produce their samples on-site in the available onsite production room facility available at both NNUH and QEHKL in order to ensure their sample is tested within 60 minutes.
 Samples produced at home must be delivered well within 60 minutes of production, ideally at 30 minutes’ post sample production so the start time of analysis can commence within 60 minutes in accordance with the WHO Guidelines.